-- We are members of the Sustainable Restaurants Association and are committed to actively reducing our environmental impact through our sourcing, energy use and waste disposal, and our place in society.
-The Group has invested, and continues to invest, in different initiatives in order to lower our environmental footprint and better integrate with our surrounding communities.
-Specifically these include review of our energy consumption including installation of digital meters which allow the property team to analyse and reduce the energy consumption on site.
-The Group has also signed up to various sustainable groups such as the Marine Conservation Society. - To engage with the community the Group engages in a number of activities, including partnering with HM Prisons in order to integrate day release inmates as team members in our sites, investing in an array of local community activities such as "Mums Clubs", different wellbeing classes and talks and sponsoring local charity events.
+- We are committed to actively reducing our environmental impact through our sourcing, energy use and waste disposal, and our place in society.
+The Group is exploring the use of energy efficient technologies such as voltage optimisation systems and heat recovery systems.
+We are also mindful of our environmental footprint when sourcing our meat and fish - we use primarily UK & Irish, grass fed beef, and British higher welfare chicken.
+We do not use fish on our menus rated below MCS 3, and our menus are updated seasonally to make best use of available produce.
+We are conscious of the impact of our waste and work with our waste providers to minimise how much waste goes to landfill, by recycling wherever practicable. - To engage with the community the Group engages in a number of activities, including partnering with HM prisons in order to integrate day release inmates as team members in our sites, investing in an array of local community activities such as "Mums Clubs", different wellbeing classes and talks and sponsoring local charity events.

-the Group's reputation for high standards of business conduct;
+e. the Group's reputation for high standards of business conduct;

 - Internal audit, both desktop and site visits, to ensure standards are being maintained.
-This includes operational audits, customer service audits and financial audits. - Ongoing staff training, including the introduction of staff trainers in sites, buddy system for new starters and revamped standard operating procedures for both front and back of house teams. - Formal mystery diner programme, aligned to guest feedback.
-This is brand specific and is updated every year to ensure standards are aligned with guest needs.

-the need to act fairly between members of the Company.

-- Regular shareholder engagement. - One class of share capital to ensure all shareholders are treated equally.
+This includes operational audits, customer service audits and financial audits. - Ongoing staff training, including staff trainers in sites, buddy system for new starters and revamped SOP for both front and back of house teams. - Formal mystery diner programme, aligned to guest feedback.
+This is brand specific and is updated every year to ensure standards are aligned with guest needs. - f. the need to act fairly between members of the Company. - Regular shareholder engagement which includes job chats, scheduled one on ones, weekly and monthly engagement (through meetings, newsletters and engagement platform), surveys and town hall meetings. - One class of share capital to ensure all shareholders are treated equally.